Baqt

-The Baqṭ (بقط) was a treaty between the Christian state of Makuria and the new Muslim rulers of Egypt in the 7th century.
-Lasting almost seven hundred years, it is by some measures the longest-lasting treaty in history.
-The name comes either from a Coptic language term for barter or a Greco-Roman term for pact.
+The Baqṭ (بقط, baqṭ) was a treaty between the Nubian Christian state of Makuria and the new Muslim rulers of Egypt in the 7th century.
+Said to have lasted almost seven hundred years, it is by some measures the longest-lasting treaty in history.

+Name

+The Arab name derives from either a Coptic language term for barter or the Byzantine Greek word paktos (πακτος), meaning pact.
+The History of the Patriarchs of Alexandria traditionally ascribed to Severus of Hermopolis includes a passage under its account of the pontificate of Benjamin I that describes the 3 years of payments made by the Byzantine emperor Heraclius to the Rashidun Caliphate as collected through "the tax [called] the bakt, that is to say it was a sum levied at so much a head".

 History

 Despite its longevity, little is known about the Baqt, and almost all information about it comes from Muslim sources.

-The Baqt was signed after the 652 Arab conquest of Egypt.
-That year, the Hejazi general Abd Allah ibn Sa'd led an army south against the Christian kingdoms of Nubia: Makuria, Nobatia, and Alodia.
+The Baqt was established after the Arab conquest of Egypt.
+In AH 31 (651/652), the Hejazi general Abd Allah ibn Sa'd led an army south against the Christian kingdoms of Nubia: Makuria, Nobatia, and Alodia.
 Later Islamic historians state that Nubia was not worth conquering, and the expedition was to subordinate the region to Egypt.
 Earlier sources suggest that the Arab armies suffered a rare defeat at the second battle of Dongola and only acceded to the Baqt when they realized that conquering the region would be difficult.
-The treaty was negotiated between ibn Sa'd and the Makurian king Qalidurut.
+Ecclesiastical histories of the Coptic Church also noted the era of Abd Allah's viceroyalty as marked by extreme famine, to the point of inciting instances of cannibalism.
+The agreement was negotiated between Abd Allah and the Makurian king, recorded only in its Arabic form as Qalidurut.